 The roles of Legislative Service/Clerk include the preparation and circulation of Council documents and maintaining the original copies of all by-laws and minutes of Council.
 The Director of Legislative Services/Clerk is responsible for requests under the Municipal Freedom of Information and Protection of Privacy Act and for the conduct and administration of Municipal elections.
 The Director of Legislative Services/ Clerk issues marriage and lottery licenses.
 The Legislative Services/Clerk’s office also has a Commissioner of Oaths for signing affidavits and statutory declarations.
-There is a $15.00 fee for this service and government issued photo ID is required.
-The Legislative Services/Clerk's office also provides Council meeting videos at a cost of $35.00.
+There is a $20.00 fee for this service and government issued photo ID is required.
+For family travel and senior pension documents; the fee is $10.00.

 Director of Legislative Services/Clerk

 (519) 538-1060 ext.
 1112